introcompsys/spring2022/resources/glossary.md

 repository
   a project folder with tracking information in it in the form of a .git file

-to push (a file)
-  to put whatever you were working on from your local machine onto a cloud-based version control system.
+push (changes to a repository) to put whatever you were working on from your local machine onto a remote copy of the repository in a version control system.

 ```